 Does Sunscreen Expire?
 Sunscreen Expiration Explained

-According to FDA guidelines, if your sunscreen doesn’t have an expiration date listed on the packaging, it can be considered expired three years after purchase.
+According to FDA guidelines, all sunscreens should have an expiration date unless stability testing conducted by the manufacturer has shown that the product will remain stable for at least three years.
 Once a sunscreen has expired, it should be thrown away as it no longer will provide adequate sun protection.

 In this article, we’ll answer important questions like “when does sunblock expire?” and “what’s the risk of using expired sunscreen?”, so that you can keep your family safe and comfortable this summer during every adventure!
 Let’s get straight to the big question.